Skip to main content

 Default Provider

-The SDK uses a default provider when no specific provider is requested.
+The DefaultProvider setting tells the SDK which provider to use.
 Available provider keys: openai, azure-openai, anthropic, google.

 appsettings.json